NCIOCPL/r4r-content/resources/resource71.md

     - doc: dctd
 pocs: []
 ---
-This NCI-sponsered facility stores bulk cytokines, monoclonal antibodies, and cytokine standards under carefully controlled conditions.
+This NCI-sponsored facility stores bulk cytokines, monoclonal antibodies, and cytokine standards under carefully controlled conditions.
 The repository provides a constant and uniform supply of hgh-quality reagents to nonprofit institutions and qualified commercial establishments at no charge.